apalache-mc/apalache/docs/src/tutorials/randomized.md

 {{#include ../../../test/tla/tutorials/randomized/test_erc20.py:159:174}}
 ```

-The above invariant specifies the situation that we discussed in Section 2.
+The above invariant specifies a state that is produced by the sequence of
+events 1-5, as discussed in [Section 2.3](#erc20-events).

 ### 3.7.
 Generating the test runs